-We believe that the shareholders have the right to see all communications by the Company-AAG that is not competitivelysensitive in nature, such as management requests for no-action letters, expensive resources such as LexisNexis notwithstanding.
-We feel that FOIA requests are one way that all shareholders can have more complete access to more information.
+We believe that the shareholders have the right to see all communications by the Company-AAG that is not competitively-sensitive in nature, such as management requests for no-action letters, expensive resources such as LexisNexis notwithstanding.
+We feel that FOIA request are one way that all shareholders can have more complete access to more information.